Skip to main content

 Check out Dine Latino’s official website for the full list of participating restaurants and additional details.

 The “culinary fiesta” doesn’t end there.
-The one-night-only Dine Latino Chef Tasting is back at La Cucina at the Market on April 9, 2025 with featured restauranteur Yun Fuentes.
+The one-night-only Dine Latino Chef Tasting is back at La Cucina at the Market on Thursday, October 30, 2025, with featured restauranteur Sofia Deleon.

-Join the James Beard Award-nominated chef for an intimate tasting and conversation inspired by his innovative dishes and rich heritage.
+Join the 2024 StarChefs Rising Star Award Winner for an intimate tasting and conversation inspired by her innovation and rich heritage.

 Tickets are required, and seats run for $100 for general admission and $85 for Greater Philadelphia Hispanic Chamber of Commerce members.